activist-org/activist/README.md

 _A simple link hub for organizations._

-- Split organizations into working groups.
+- Saved under organizations, their working groups and events.
 - Keep important links in one place.
 - Private by default.
-- Make resources public to share information and best practices.
+- Make public to share information and best practices.

-## Onboarding

-_Safe methods to onboard new members._

-- A conversational onboarding interface based on the [Matrix protocol](https://matrix.org/).
-- Operate across messengers without compromising data sovereignty for organizations or individuals.
-- Organizations can include their existing processes if preferred.

 ## Search